JohnScience/JohnScience/README.md

 * 📱 Cross-platform,
 * 🌐 Cross-language interoperability[^1].

-I'm a down-to-earth guy who learns the arts of humble brag and setting sane expectations.
+I'm a down-to-earth guy who learns the arts of humble brag and setting sane expectations to be trusted but not expected to do the factually impossible [^2].

 <br/>